kddubey/cappr/README.md

   - [ ] Submit few-shot test predictions
 - [ ] Create a user guide, build a table of results comparing competing approaches on statistical performance, cost, and computation
+- [ ] Evaluate a CoT/SbS prompt -> CAPPr to pull out the answer
 - [ ] Make a computational comparison to sampling
   - [x] Assume I have full freedom to decide how inference works.
 Demo w/ GPT-2.
 Process inputs in batches.